imlazyeye/duck/README.md

 ![experimental](https://img.shields.io/badge/stability-experimental-important)
 ![gm_version](https://img.shields.io/badge/GM%20Runtime-2022.3.0.497-blue)

 ## ⚠️ duck is not yet released and is unstable!
-An announcement will be made when 0.1.0 is released.
+An announcement will be made when 0.1.0 is released

 A fast and flexible analyzer for GML ([GameMaker Language](https://manual.yoyogames.com/#t=Content.html)).